hypertrack/ridesharing-android/README.md

 Driver app integrates HyperTrack SDK with push notifictions to:
 - Start tracking location immediately when Firebase creates a trip for accepted order
-- Stop tracking location when app is backgrounded and there are no trips lift
+- Stop tracking location when app is backgrounded and there are no trips left

 ### SDK Initialization